Sky Bow: Sky Bow II

-The Sky Bow II (TK-2) (天弓二, Tien Kung II) is a SAM system also developed by the Chungshan Institute of Science and Technology.
+The Sky Bow II (TK-2) (天弓二, Tien Kung II) is a SAM system also developed by the NCSIST.
 Originally a TK-1 with a first-stage booster, the system became a slightly-enlarged modified version of the Sky Bow I (TK-1) missile using an X-Band active-radar seeker, with a longer range and limited anti-missile capability.
 The TK-2 active radar seeker operates in the 28–32 GHz frequency range and provides reasonably good performance against air-breathing targets of typical aircraft size.
-The X-Band active radar seeker used on the TK-2 SAM system was developed from licensed radar technology that CSIST purchased from the U.S. in the 1980s.
+The X-Band active radar seeker used on the TK-2 SAM system was developed from licensed radar technology that NCSIST purchased from the U.S. in the 1980s.
 The system uses the improved Change Bai 2 (Long White 2) multifunction radar which entered service in the late 1990s.
 The first public test of the TK-2, codenamed Magic Arrow 43, occurred on May 10, 2002 during the Han kuang 18 exercise.

 The TK-2 also has the added benefit of being able to use the same box launcher as the TK-1.
 Internal components were replaced with miniaturized parts to take advantage of modern electronics technologies, yielding extra room within the missile for more fuel and a more powerful main rocket motor.
 The TK-2 possesses only modest capabilities against ballistic missiles but is highly effective against aircraft.